cwi-dis/cwipc_util/readme.md

 - Install PCL 1.8 from <https://github.com/PointCloudLibrary/pcl/releases/download/pcl-1.8.1/PCL-1.8.1-AllInOne-msvc2017-win64.exe>
 - Configure the repository using cmake-gui.
 	- Make sure you select the right Visual Studio version and 64bits.
+	- Set the installation directory.
+Suggested is `.../DIR/installed` where `DIR` is the directory where you have cloned all the repos.
 	- Generate VS projects in a `build` subdirectory.
 	- Alternatively, if you use *git bash*, use the following commands: